isomerpages/singapore-customs-cms/_registration-security-lodgement/Security Lodgement/how-to-lodge-security.md

 **How to apply for Hardcopy guarantees** <br>
 Download the [Security Application Form](https://go.gov.sg/customs-security-extension-template-ver3) and bring it to your bank, finance company or insurance company for lodgement of the Banker’s Guarantee/Finance Company Guarantee/Insurance Bond.

-Please note that the processing by your bank, finance company or insurance company may take up to three to four weeks.
-You are encouraged to submit your new security to Singapore Customs at least two weeks before your intended date of shipment to allow sufficient time for processing and amendments in case of discrepancies.
+Please note that the processing by your bank, finance company or insurance company may **take up to three to four weeks**.
+You are encouraged to submit your new security to Singapore Customs **at least two weeks** before your intended date of shipment to allow sufficient time for processing and amendments in case of discrepancies.

 **Submit the original security to:**<br>
 Registration Unit <br>
 Procedures & Systems Branch
 Singapore Customs
-55 Newton Road #02-01
+55 Newton Road
 Revenue House
+Level 1 Singapore Customs Metal Box 6
 Singapore 307987

 Upon receipt of the security, Singapore Customs will register the security within three working days.
 Upon successful registration, we will send a notification by email to the primary contact (or the secondary contact should transmission to your primary contact fails) registered in your [Customs Account](https://www.tradenet.gov.sg/TN41EFORM/tds/sp/splogin.do?action=init_acct).
 Please ensure that the particulars of the primary contact and secondary contact registered in your Customs Account are updated for them to receive the notifications.<br>